tim-rohrer/move-to-gnucash/README.md

 ## Exports from Quicken

-_MoveToGnuCash_ requires a minimum of two files from Quicken for each import process.
+_Move2GnuCash_ requires a minimum of two files from Quicken for each import process.
 Because exported CSV files from Quicken contain a varying number of extraneous lines and comments, these will have to be edited to get to final form.

 ### Account Balances